-The Foundation has a policy of appropriating for distribution each year 5% of its endowment fund's average fair value over the prior 12 quarters through the calendar year-end preceding the fiscal year in which the distribution is planned.
+The Foundation has a policy of appropriating for distribution each year 3% of its endowment fund's average fair value over the prior 12 quarters through the calendar year-end preceding the fiscal year in which the distribution is planned.
 In establishing this policy, the Foundation considered the long-term expected return on its endowment.
+Accordingly, over the long term, the Foundation expects the current spending policy to allow its endowment to grow at an average of 4% annually.
 This is consistent with the Foundation's objective to maintain the purchasing power of the endowment assets held in perpetuity or for a specified term as well as to provide additional real growth through new gifts and investment return.